expressjs/expressjs.com/en/guide/routing.md

 req.params: {"userId": "42"}
 ```

+{% capture escape-advisory %}

-{% include admonitions/warning.html content="Because the regular expression is usually part of a literal string, be sure to escape any `\` characters with an additional backslash, for example `\\d+`." %}
+Because the regular expression is usually part of a literal string, be sure to escape any `\` characters with an additional backslash, for example `\\d+`.

+{% endcapture %}

+{% include admonitions/warning.html content=escape-advisory %}

 {% capture warning-version %}

 In Express 4.x, <a href="https://github.com/expressjs/express/issues/2495">the `*` character in regular expressions is not interpreted in the usual way</a>.
 As a workaround, use `{0,}` instead of `*`.
 This will likely be fixed in Express 5.

 {% endcapture %}

 {% include admonitions/warning.html content=warning-version %}